xinzhan/core-services.en/help/interface/core-services/core-services.md

 ### [!UICONTROL People] > [!UICONTROL Customer Attributes]

 If you capture enterprise customer data in a customer relationship management (CRM) database, you can upload the data into a customer attribute data source in the Experience Cloud.
-Once uploaded, leverage the data in [!DNL Adobe Analytics] and [!DNL Adobe Target].
+Once uploaded, use the data in [!DNL Adobe Analytics] and [!DNL Adobe Target].

 See [Customer Attributes](../attributes/attributes.md#concept_ACFEE7C8B8E94875BA0825CDF4913AF1)